 Step 2: Receive your ballot and send your vote home

 Make sure your vote counts.
 Once your ballot arrives and you vote, mail it back on time and to the right address.
-Each state has its own way of doing things.
+Each state has its own process.
 Some have deadlines for receiving the ballot and others set a deadline for when it should be mailed.

 If you requested an absentee ballot and haven’t received it at least 30 days before the election, you can vote using the Federal Write-In Absentee Ballot (FWAB).
 You can fill in and print out the PDF version or use the online assistant.
 The FWAB serves as a write-in backup ballot that can be used for the election.